simp/simp-doc/docs/HOWTO/90_Misc/SNMPD.rst

 =====================

-This document details how to use the ``simp-simp_snmpd`` Puppet profile module to configure the SNMP daemon.
+This document details how to use the ``simp-simp_snmpd`` Puppet profile module to configure the :term:`SNMP` daemon.

 Simple instructions to configure the snmpd daemon using the ``simp-simp_snmpd`` profile module are described in its README file.